 As soon as the first cars started testing and racing, Porsche realized they had big problems on their hands.
 It was aerodynamics, or better to say, the lack of it.

 The 917 was capable of great speed but the downforce and stability were so poor that the drivers didn’t want to race the cars fearing that they would crash.
 The car showed potential but during the 1969 season it was haunted by stability and mechanical problems.

 However, for 1970 season Porsche teamed up with John Wyer’s Gulf team and redesigned the back end of the car.
 They made two versions, a long tail version named 917L (“Langheck“) which was used on tracks with long straits and higher top speed like Le Mans, and the short tail version named 917K (“Kurzheck“) which was designed for shorter circuits.
 With these modifications, 917 finally had good stability at high speeds.

 Potent boxer 12 cylinder engine

-The 917 was famous not just because of its fantastic race results but as an integral part of the famous Steve McQueen movie “Le Mans“ which is one of the best racing movies ever made and if you want to see 917 in action, you must watch it.
+The 917 was famous not just because of its fantastic race results but as an integral part of the famous Steve McQueen’s movie “Le Mans“ which is, in my humble opinion, one of the best racing movies ever.